CaringCalm.org

 • Add colors: If your child has vision, try to find toys that have clear, high-contrast colors.
 But, keep in mind that you can always add your own color, too!
 For example, if you have a puzzle board, you could add colorful felt to the bottom of the cut out so that it’s clearer to your child where each puzzle piece should go.

-puzzle with added felt colors
+wood puzzle with red felt added

 • Add handles: If your child needs help in picking things up or getting something open, add a handle!
 It’s really easy to screw on an inexpensive drawer pull to the top of a box or to a wooden puzzle piece.
 Now your child can get a better grip on the toy!

-adding a handle to a small toy box
+add a handle to a basket

 How to Make Your Own Toys

 Making your own toys is actually easier than you might think, especially if you keep it simple.
-Here some ideas for homemade toys, many of them made with items you can probably find in your recycle bin!
+Here are some ideas for homemade toys, many of them made with items you can probably find in your recycle bin!

 • Stackable Sound Blocks: This is another Gerber find.
 Clean out plastic Gerber baby food containers and fill with items that make different sounds, like dried rice or beans, bells or soft pom poms.
-Seal the containers closed with glue and stack them!
+Seal the containers closed with hot glue and stack them!

 • Sponge Ball: Cut two sponges into strips then tie them together.
 This ball is light and fun to throw and squeeze.
-Plus it also makes a great bath toy!
+Plus, it also makes a great bath toy!

 • Shoebox Pegboard: Poke holes in a shoebox and use golf tees as your pegs.
 You can glue colorful cardstock to the top of the pegboard to increase the color contrast.

-• Lid Matching: This is a super simple game.
+• Lid MatchingThis is a super simple game.
 Three containers and three lids… now which goes with which?

-• Clothespin Activities: There are a vareity of ways to turn clothespins into games, and all of them are great for improving hand strength and fine motor development.
+• Clothespin Activities: There are a variety of ways to turn clothespins into games, and all of them are great for improving hand strength and fine motor development.
 You can add complexity to the games by having your child match colors or textures.

-• Velcro Bottle: Add velcro to small wooden blocks and to the outside of a large plastic bottle.
+• Velcro BottleAdd Velcro to small wooden blocks and to the outside of a large plastic bottle.
 Have your child remove the blocks and place inside the bottle for a satisfying sound!

-• Feed the Monster: Turn your old wipe container into a monster (this can be a fun craft to do with your child) and have them insert “food” made from cardboard cutouts.
+• Feed the MonsterTurn your old wipe container into a monster (this can be a fun craft to do with your child) and have them insert “food” made from cardboard cutouts.

-• Scarf Pull Toy: This one is so easy you’ll wonder why you haven’t thought of it before (or maybe you already have)!
-Just stuff a silky scarf into an Oball and have your child pull it out!
+• Scarf Pull ToyThis one is so easy you’ll wonder why you haven’t thought of it before (or maybe you already have)!
+Just stuff a silky scarf into an O-Ball and have your child pull it out!

 How to Make a Sensory Play Space